iuravic/duktig-skeleton-web-app/README.md

 # duktig-skeleton-web-app

-This is a skeleton web application made with the Duktig micro MVC web framework, based on its core [`iuravic/duktig-core`](https://github.com/iuravic/duktig-core) package.
+This is a skeleton web application made with the Duktig micro MVC web framework written for PHP 7.1, based on its core [`iuravic/duktig-core`](https://github.com/iuravic/duktig-core) package.

 # Table of contents